 When we think of wedding planning, we tend to focus on our own weddings.
 We think of what dresses we’d like to wear.
 What food we’d put on.
 Which of our loved ones, colleagues, and general acquaintances we would invite.
 Where we want the event to be hosted.
 But you may find that you find yourself planning more than just your own wedding in your lifetime.
 Your nearest and dearest may actually end up asking you to be their maid of honor, which will inevitably see you getting involved with their wedding planning and proceedings.
 So, if you are lucky enough to land the role of someone’s maid of honor, here’s everything you need to know to make their day as perfect as possible!

 Know Your Responsibilities

-The title of the “maid of honour” comes with a whole lot of responsibility.
+The title of the “maid of honor” comes with a whole lot of responsibility.
 It is essentially a job description.
-You will have all sorts of duties and tasks to carry out in the run up to the big day and during the big day itself.
+You will have all sorts of duties and tasks to carry out in the run-up to the big day and during the big day itself.
 So, it’s important that you familiarise yourself with exactly what is expected of you.
-Here are some common responsibilities that the maid of honour can expect to take on.
+Here are some common responsibilities that the maid of honor can expect to take on.